-Topic Discussion criteria Response area Response level associated with the workplace, worked at, what were some terrain Location, ground type, terrain, major or prolific proximity hazards If and when any hazards and or changed circumstances were reported Types of hazard reported, how and to whom How they were informed of each hazard and what control measures were used to minimise the risk.
+Topic Discussion criteria Response area Response level Recognising hazards associated with the workplace, dealing with and report where needed if not controlled For each site/location worked at, what were some of the main hazards at each site?
+Location, ground type, terrain, major or prolific proximity hazards If and when any hazards and or changed circumstances were reported Types of hazard reported, how and to whom How they were informed of each hazard and what control measures were used to minimise the risk.
 Method of communication, inductions etc. localised control measures.
 How they delayed or postponed work activities until rectification/control methods were identified To whom and by what method and pressures faced to start work without additional safety procedures in place Communicating with others in establishing and maintaining productive work practices How communication was undertaken, what methods and typical information relayed between all levels of site staff/co-workers Communication with site employers, supervisors, managers, other trades and supporting staff Levels and methods of communication for the maintaining of productive and safe working Relevant to role, level and extent of communication and type of information exchanged with co-workers.
 Use of communication equipment such as radios etc. Working with those from other cultures, background and genders Communication methods and practices used to ensure harmonious, safe and productive practices Complying with workplace health, safety and welfare legislation Methods of delivery relating to workplace inductions and typical content and durations When inductions took place, by whom and what was covered Compliance with regulations relevant to general workplace and those specific to lifting operations Identification of specific regulation and the need for compliance, and outcomes of non-compliance